 In otherwords, match what you see when creating/editing a Post or Page in the WordPress visual editor to what you get when you actually publish it.
 It's easier than you might think!
 Basically you can declare a special CSS file that the visual editor will use to render itself while you are editing it.
 If the styles in that CSS file match the styles in your live theme's CSS file, you are straight up WYSIWYG (What You See Is What You Get).

-To celebrate this magical time of year, we’re giving away FREE copies of Digging into WordPress and throwing a HUGE Holiday Sale!
-PLUS we’re selling a limited number of slightly damaged books for $15 OFF.
+To celebrate this magical time of year, we’re giving away FREE copies of Digging Into WordPress and throwing a HUGE Holiday Sale!
+PLUS we’re selling a limited number of slightly damaged books (scratch-&-dent) for $15 OFF.

 Without touching a line of code, you can harness the power of Ajax to boost performance, improve usability, and fill your site with win.